 Brainscape is your ultimate study weapon.
 It’s a science-backed flashcard app that uses spaced repetition to help you learn twice as efficiently.
 As you study, you rate how well you know each card, and Brainscape shows you the tough ones more often—while skipping what you’ve already mastered.

 You can create your own decks as you read (which reinforces learning!), or tap into our massive library of expert-made flashcards in subjects from biology to bar prep.
-Brainscape helps you lock in that detailed knowledge speed reading alone can’t deliver.
+Brainscape helps you lock in that detailed knowledge that speed reading alone can’t deliver.

 Pro tip: note which textbook page each flashcard comes from so you can easily revisit tricky concepts.